 - Saito (西都市): Saitobaru kofungun (西都原古墳群, burial mounds area) with over 300 kofun of various shapes and sizes dating from the fourth to sixth centuries CE.
 Autumn fire festival: torch-lit parade winds through the kofun; Hyūga Kokubunji (日向国分寺跡) and Tsuma Shrine (都萬神社 Tsuma-jinja).

-- Miyazaki City (宮崎市): Miyazaki Shrine (宮崎神宮 Miyazaki-jingū) built entirely of cedar and set in deep woods.
+- Miyazaki City (宮崎市): Miyazaki Shrine (宮崎神宮 Miyazaki-jingū) built entirely of cedar and set in thick woods.
 Nearby Heiwadai Peace Park has good views of the area.

 Kagoshima (鹿児島) includes not just the section of Kyūshū island, but also several islands extending down towards Okinawa.
 Some of the best things to do in Kagoshima include hiking in the Kirishima-Yaku National Park (shared with Miyazaki Prefecture).
 While there, make sure to see Kirishima Jingu (霧島神宮).